frequently asked questions

 If you move within the same area (in some states, the same county, and in others within a certain number of miles), you can transfer your subscription to a new meter.
 You can sell your subscription at any time you choose, if you move out of the area.

 A solar garden host provides a location to install a solar array to be connected to the utility grid.
 For example, a school or other public building might host the panels, or they might be hosted on a privately owned building or private land.
 Local zoning regulations must permit the use of the land for a solar power plant, and the power utility must be able to interconnect the solar garden to the electric grid.

 - How close do I need to be to a host to subscribe?

 Subscribers must be in the same utility service area as the solar garden.
 On XCEL Energy territory in Colorado, a solar garden must be in the same county as the subscribers, with some exceptions.

 - Who pays for the array to be built?

 There are two main ways of financing a solar array – crowd funding and a power purchase agreement .
 With crowd funding, small investors in the community each pay for their subscription or invest in panels for mid and lower income folks to purchase over time.
 A larger array using a power purchase agreement from a third party financier provides a way for subscribers to save money immediately without an up-front payment.

 - What qualifies a site to be a solar garden host?

 A solar garden host can be a building (school, warehouse, public building, etc.), a parking lot, a brownfield site (land previously used for industrial or commercial purposes), and so on.
 Retired farmland or the corners of irrigation circles can make good host sites.
 The size of a solar garden depends on regulations in each state.
-A host site can be up to 20 acres.

 - What about warranty and insurance?